patrickmlong/pycr/docs/index.rst

         positional arguments:
-            file_path     The path to ct data (csv) for relative RNA quantification control       The name of your control group
+            file_path     The path to ct data (csv) for relative RNA quantification control       The name of your control group normalizer    The name of your normalizing reference gene target        The name of your target gene

         optional arguments:
             -h, --help    show this help message and exit